Updated as of December 12, 2021

 The short: Other sites (Upwork, Freelancer, Fiverr…) charge way higher back-end fees, so you end up paying more.
 We don’t charge any fees except the up-front recruiting fee.

 The longer: We have a long-term approach focused on what’s best for YOU and YOUR WORKERS.
 With us, you pay a fee to access our massive database of workers.
 We moderate that database, filter out bad workers, provide tools and education to give you the best chance of finding a great worker.

 We DON’T charge any back-end fees, salary markups, or tell you how you have to manage your worker.

-With other sites, you get to look at and communicate with the workers for free, but on the back-end when you go to pay them, everything gets marked up.
+With other sites, you get to look at and communicate with the workers for free, but on the back-end, everything gets marked up when you pay them.

-Typical markups are 20-40% (Upwork or Freelancer) to 200-500% (any agency which provides office space for workers).
+Typical markups are 5-20% (Upwork or Freelancer) to 200-500% (any agency with a pool of workers on standby).
 They also charge you every time you pay your employee because they won’t allow you to pay them directly.

-Not to mention they dictate how you’re allowed to communicate with them, how you have to pay them, and most of the time that worker is forced to work multiple jobs because of the nature of the work.
+They dictate how you’re allowed to communicate with them and how you have to pay them.
+Most of the time, workers are forced to work multiple jobs because of the nature of the work.

 Think about the cost difference: